 Kieran’s Meepo is still unmatched among the budget boards in both price and performance.

 Considering the electric skateboard in the budget segment: We have Acton Blink Lite(<400$), Torque Speedster(<600$), Yuneec E-go(<500$), Spectra Mini(<400$) and Lou 1.0(<500$).

-Meepo both out priced and out performs all of them even after taking account of the shipping fee.
+Meepo both out prices and out performs all of them, even after taking account of the shipping fee.

 The after-sale service of Kieran is also unmatched by any boards on this list (other than DIYelectricskateboard’s Torque Speedster).

-But if you do consider Meepo as a China Board, just think of it as the best of what China Board can offer – Unbeatable price with great quality and service.
+If you do consider Meepo as a China Board, just think of it as the best of what China Boards can offer – Unbeatable price with great quality and service.

 Performance-wise, Meepo really does punch above its weight.

 As you can see from the chart, Meepo is performing as well as the likes of Inboard M1, Boosted Dual, and Blink S2.
 Boards that are easily 2-3x Meepo’s price.

 Meepo is the best budget electric skateboard currently available PERIOD.